How to Clean a Shower Curtain : Easy Vinegar & Baking Soda Methods

 - Rinse with the showerhead and let it dry fully.

-- Use a liner: A washable PEVA liner shields fabric curtains from soap and moisture - Find our PEVA Shower Curtains Black and Grey.
+- Use a liner: a washable PEVA liner shields fabric curtains from soap and moisture — see our Black and Grey PEVA liners.

-- Weekly spray: Water + vinegar + a few drops of tea tree oil (Aussie favourite) to deter mildew.
+- Weekly spray: water + vinegar + a few drops of tea tree oil, an Aussie favourite for deterring mildew.

 - Choose biodegradable detergents to protect waterways.